Suraj1502/Suraj1502/README.md

 - 👀 I’m interested in Data Science and Big Data
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on any data science projects
-- 📫 How to reach me main to -ysuraj055@gmail.com
+- 📫 How to reach me mail to -ysuraj055@gmail.com
 -

 <!---